About the research

 B. David Tyler

-David is an assistant professor in the College of Business at Western Carolina University.
+David is an associate professor in the College of Business at Western Carolina University.
 He researches how fans consume sport, particularly around rivalry and fan communities.
 David earned his undergraduate degree from Notre Dame (Government & Spanish); his MBA, MS in Sport Management, and PhD in Management (sport management/marketing) all came from the University of Massachusetts at Amherst.

 Fun fact: While Joe was Director of Marketing at Miami University (years before meeting David), David applied for a job with Miami and Joe ignored his application; David hasn’t let it go.